macs30123-s23/final-project-drink_more_code_more/README.md

 ## Approaches

 This study uses data scraped from Reddit.
 The data is collected using three sets of subreddits: 1) firearms/gunpolitics, 2) Abortiondebate/prolife/prochoice, and 3) Music/movies/MovieSuggestions, to represent gun violence, abortion, and random topics, respectively.
-2 AWS Lambda functions and PRAW (Python Reddit Api Wrapper) are employed in the data collection for parallelizing the scraping from 8 subreddits [Lambda1](lambda1.py), and subsequently, parallelizing the scraping of comments to all 50 Lambda workers to reduce the overall scraping time [Lambda2](lambda2.py).
-The full code for scraping can be found in [rds_conn.ipynb](rds_conn.ipynb).
+2 AWS Lambda functions and PRAW (Python Reddit Api Wrapper) are employed in the data collection for parallelizing the scraping from 8 subreddits **[Lambda1](lambda1.py)**, and subsequently, parallelizing the scraping of comments to all 50 Lambda workers to reduce the overall scraping time **[Lambda2](lambda2.py)**.
+The full code for scraping can be found in **[rds_conn.ipynb](rds_conn.ipynb)**.

 Each reddit post or comment has its unique ID, so duplicates are avoided.
 However, since some messages exclusively contained images unsuitable for this research, only messages that contained textual content were selected.
 The data collection process included messages from the hottest posts to the least popular posts, encompassing both the posts themselves and their subsequent comments.
 To facilitate scalable and shareable storage, the posts and comments were stored in separate AWS RDS tables.